ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 # Starting The Virtual Machine
 1. Press enter on `Debian GNU/Linux`
 2. Enter your `encryption password` that created before
-3. Login in as the `your_username` you that created before
+3. Login in as the `your_username` that created before
 4. Type `lsblk` to see the partitions
 ##
 ##